hanggrian/IIT-CS535/assignments/hw2.md

 A node in a binary search tree and its right subtree are always greater than its left subtree.
 To find the minimum node of BST, `TREE-MINIMUM` recursively traverses the left child until it no longer has a left child.
-For `TREE-SUCCESSOR`, it calls `TREE-MINIMUM` on the node’s right child or traverses the parent until one is found where its left subtree includes the input node.
+For `TREE-SUCCESSOR`, it calls `TREE-MINIMUM` on the node's right child or traverses the parent until one is found where its left subtree includes the input node.

 ```mermaid